samibitar91/boschinternship/README.md

 	Unix/MacOS:  python -m pip install Django
 	Windows:     py -m pip install Django

+6. (Windows only): make sure that running scripts is enabled in the system.
+Run "Windows Power Shell" as administrator and type "Set-ExecutionPolicy unrestricted".
+If prompted to agree type in "Y".
+Check that it is changed to unrestricted by running "Get-ExecutionPolicy"

 5. By default, Django is setup with Sqlite3 database.
 For installing and using other databese types, please refer to "https://docs.djangoproject.com/en/4.1/topics/db/"

 6. If the database is not installed.
 Run the following command from main directory: >> py manage.py migrate

+7. Create superuser by running the following command from the main directory:
+	7.1 Windows: py manage.py createsuperuser >> Username: sami.
+Email: (can be left blank).
+Password: sami1359

 ** Runnig the application **